nasa/Common-Metadata-Repository/search-app/docs/api.md

   "facets": {
     "title": "Browse Collections",
     "type": "group",
-    "applied": true, // NOTE: true because the tree does have a descendent node that has been applied "has_children": true,
+    "applied": true, // NOTE: true because the tree does have a descendant node that has been applied "has_children": true,
     "children": [
       {